kaboc/async-phase/packages/async_phase/README.md

 ## About this package

-This package is mainly for use with [AsyncPhaseNotifier][AsyncPhaseNotifier] in Flutter apps, but has been made public as a separate package so that it can be used for pure Dart apps too.
+This package is mainly for use with [AsyncPhaseNotifier] in Flutter apps, but has been made public as a separate package so that it can be used for pure Dart apps too.

 For details on `AsyncPhaseNotifier`, see [its document][AsyncPhaseNotifier].

 ## AsyncPhase

-[AsyncPhase][AsyncPhase] is similar to `AsyncValue`, which is part of package:riverpod.
+[AsyncPhase] is similar to `AsyncValue`, which is part of package:riverpod.
 Unlike it, this `AsyncPhase` is an independent package, so you can use it without unnecessary dependencies, and is much simpler without surprising behaviours.